Study, Learn, Explore "Stable Management"

 - Develop a stable management program for horses.

-- Explain the management procedures necessary to fulfil the bedding requirements of horses.
+- Explain the management procedures necessary to fulfill the bedding requirements of horses.

 - Explain the management and care of horses feet.